Nessa-v/Data-Analysis-projects/Analysing Subscriber Churn/README.md

 #### Note:

-The dataset including the Interactive Dashboard can be found in the Dataset folder in this repository.
+The dataset and the Interactive Dashboard can be found in their respective folders in this repository.

 Dashboard Image can be found below.

-The link to the video (of interactive dashboard) can be found here:

--LINK-

 ---